 The stage is very large – over 100sqm – and takes up almost half the base of the yard.
 This expansive space allows the Pop-up Globe Theatre Company an unusually large performance area on which to bring Shakespeare’s work to life, just as Shakespeare’s own cast enjoyed 400 years ago.

-Pop-Up Globe is capped with an onion dome, a unique signature design element which will be remarkable feature of the Auckland cityscape, just as it would have been for the Globe on its site by the Thames.
+Pop-Up Globe is capped with an onion dome, a unique signature design element which will be a remarkable feature of the Auckland cityscape, just as it would have been for the Globe on its site by the Thames.

 With a steel frame ‘skinned’ in plywood, Pop-Up Globe fuses cutting-edge scaffold technology with 400-year-old design.”
 So says Auckland Mayor, Len Brown.